appointedd/ui-programming-challenge/README.md

 - As a user I can see the bookings in a list view that sorted by the most recent booking at the top.
 - As a user for each booking in the list view, I can see all of the details for that booking.
 - As a user I can filter the bookings in a list view by the number of customers on a booking.
+- As a user I can select a time zone from a simple dropdown to view the times of the bookings in the list view in the selected time zone.

 There are no restrictions other than: